Are you looking for the best holiday cottages in the Cotswolds? From cute cottages to lakeside views, these are my top picks on where to stay!

 One of my favourite places to get away from it all in the United Kingdom is the Cotswolds.

 There’s just something that really draws me to all the cute cottages and old-fashioned villages dotted around everywhere.
 It’s almost like stepping back in time into a Dickens novel.
 That, and the hiking is absolutely incredible in this region of England.

 Over the years I’ve been to the Cotswolds on romantic breaks with my partner (the most recent one we hired a campervan for the weekend which was great fun).
 I’ve also hired the ginormous Marsden Manor in Rendcomb with about 16 of my friends for an epic weekend away.
 Now that was a weekend to remember.

-However, when it comes to a cute Cotswolds Airbnb, there are so many places to choose from.
+However, when it comes to a cute cottages in the Cotswolds, there are so many places to choose from.
 That’s why I wanted to put together this little guide showcasing some of the best places to stay in the Cotswolds.

-From quirky options like staying on a vineyard to traditional thatched cottages for the family in Cirencester, these are the best Cotswolds cottages to rent for an amazing getaway.
+From quirky options like staying on a vineyard to traditional thatched cottages for the family in Cirencester, these are the best self-catering holidays in the Cotswolds an amazing getaway.

 Asphodel Cottage, Tarlton

 When I think of places to stay in the Cotswolds, I automatically think of cottages like this one.
 With a beautiful thatched roof and wooden beams throughout the property, Asphodel Cottage just oozes charm and character.

 With its own well-kept garden and stunning views of the countryside, this place is located in the sleepy village of Tarlton.
 This means you’re close to Cirencester and Tetbury while it still being a secluded stay.
 Obviously it goes without saying but there are some amazing hikes around the area and a number of traditional pubs within walking distance too.